JustinFay01/visnotes-react/docs/quick-start.md

 ## Storybook

 [Storybook](https://storybook.js.org/) is a tool for developing UI components in isolation.
 It allows you to build and test components independently of your application, making it easier to develop and maintain complex UIs.
-To add Storybook to your project, run the following [Storybook for React & Vite](https://storybook.js.org/docs/get-started/frameworks/react-vite?renderer=react).
+To add Storybook to your project, checkout this guide [Storybook for React & Vite](https://storybook.js.org/docs/get-started/frameworks/react-vite?renderer=react).

 ### Gotchas with Storybook

 Upon first setup of Storybook, you may encounter that it works as expected.
 However, as your app grows more complex you may find that Storybook does not update as expected.
-This is *sometimes* due to the providers that are found within your app, specifically, the `react-router-dom` provider.
+This is *sometimes* due to the providers that are found within your app.
 Therefore, it is recommended to create a `storybook-provider` file that will wrap your components in a provider that is specific to Storybook.
 This will allow you to maintain the same functionality as your app while also allowing Storybook to update as expected, hopefully reducing the headache of debugging strange state issues.

-***Warning** Static imports will not work in the .storybook folder.*
+***Warning** Static imports may not work in the .storybook folder.*

 To do this, make these two changes: